 Transfer from one school or college within the University is possible with the approval of both academic deans concerned.

 Carolina Courses Online

-See the section in the bulletin under “Distance-Learning Courses via the Friday Center for Continuing Education” for additional information.
+See the section in this bulletin under "Distance-Learning Courses via the Friday Center for Continuing Education" for additional information.

 Many undergraduate distance-education opportunities are available through Self-Paced Courses, including online and print-based correspondence courses.
 Students can enroll at any time, work at their own pace, and take up to nine months to complete a course.
 Undergraduate students in the College of Arts and Sciences are not allowed to take Self-Paced Courses except in unusual circumstances; written consent of the student's dean is required in order to enroll.

 Students found academically ineligible to continue in resident study at the University should consider enrolling in Carolina Courses Online and/or Summer School.
 If extraordinary circumstances exist, a student may contact his or her dean to discuss using Self-Paced Courses to restore eligibility.